 “Fine, I’m concerned, aight?”
 Cadence half-sighed, half-snapped.
 “I’m concerned that you’re makin’ a reckless decision and that you’re gonna get yourself killed.

 “Reckless?
 Cadence, who do you think we work for?
 It comes with the job—and didn’t you say the city was too small for the both of us?
-Shouldn’t you be happy that I’m going off on my own outside the city?”
+Shouldn’t you be happy that I’m going off on my own?”
 There was an almost audible frown with the question.
 “Or were you just tryin’ to string me along then, too?”

-“Look, I ain’t tryin’ to string anyone along,” Cadence said.
+“Look, I ain’t tryin’ ta string anyone along,” Cadence said.
 “I just don’t understand why you’re doin’ it.
-By the sound of it, it really does sound like you just want to get at your pop—”
+By the sound of it, it really does sound like ya just want ta get at your pop—”

 “I want to help people, Cadence!
-Help people other than the ones that the Family and my dad say are ‘worth saving’!
+Help people besides the ones that the family and my dad say are ‘worth saving’!
 What does that even mean?
 Everyone is worth saving!
-If not, then what’s even the point of being alive?”
+If not, then what’s even the point of bein’ alive?”
 A deep breath.
 “Cadence, this is what I want to do.
 My choice.
 I can’t stand standin’ here and doin’ nothin’.
 My drea—”

 “If you’re sayin’ that your dream is to go out there and play on death’s door, then that’s a stupid dream, Nico!”
 Cadence snapped despite herself.